 Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 The Big Idea Key Curriculum links What makes me, me?
 Belonging Family Rules and routines Seasonal changes - Autumn Local Area How do we celebrate?
 Celebrations past and present Family and cultures Who can help us?
-Community Self- care Oral health Safety Seasonal changes (Win seasonal changes (Spring) Friendship What is lurking at the bottom of the garden?
+Community Self- care Oral health Safety Seasonal changes (Winte What is lurking at the bottom of the garden?
 Habitats Life cycles Growth and change Local environment Planting Where can we travel?
 Cultures, climates, travel, ways of life Seasonal change - Summer Transition into Year 1 Expressive Arts and Design at Whitkirk We are creators, inventors, and perfor order to develop a foundation for their design.
-All these approaches to express artistic journey throughout scho ol life.
-Children do this in range of ways including singing song End of Year ELG: •Safely use and explore a variety of modesign, texture, form and function. •Share their creations, explaining the putting the J •Invent, adapt and recount narrative • Sing a range of well-known nurser • Perform songs, rhymes, poems and with music. y rhymes and song
+All these approaches to express artistic journey throughout scho ool life.
+Children do this in ra inge of ways including singing songs e the works of musicians, artists and making music, dancing, pla and master essential skills in ying with colours, textures and End of Year ELG: •Safely use and explore a variety of modesign, texture, form and function. •Share their creations, explaining the p •Make use of props and materials when rocess they have used.
+Invent, adapt and recount narratives Sing a range of well-known nursery Perform songs, rhymes, poems and s with music. rhymes and song